 - Driver medical exam for patients 74.5 or older

 Having these drivers pay for their medical exam is consistent with other patients and will align with coverage in other provinces.

-Only practitioners providing publicly funded services through the Alberta Health Care Insurance Plan will be able to refer for diagnostic imaging services, which is consistent with the approach taken by 4 other provinces.
+Only practitioners providing publicly funded services through the Alberta Health Care Insurance Plan will be able to refer for diagnostic imaging services, which is consistent with the approach taken by some other provinces.
 There is no change to the scope of practice of practitioners.

 - Diagnostic image billing appropriateness